-The following table sets forth certain information regarding the beneficial ownership of the Company's Common Stock by each person or group that is known by the Company to be the beneficial owner of more than five percent of its outstanding Common Stock, each director of the Company and all directors and executive officers of the Company as a group as of April 1, 2016.
+The following table sets forth certain information regarding the beneficial ownership of the Company's Common Stock by each person or group that is known by the Company to be the beneficial owner of more than five percent of its outstanding Common Stock, each director of the Company and all directors and executive officers of the Company as a group as of April 1, 2017.
 Unless otherwise indicated, the Company believes that the persons named in the table below, based on information furnished by such owners, have sole voting and investment power with respect to the Common Stock beneficially owned by them, where applicable.

-Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Owner Percent of Class Common Don J. Colton 112 E. Provence Way Midway, Utah 84049 559,900(1) 9.49% Common Gregg B. Colton 65 South Pfeifferhorn Drive Alpine, Utah 84004 1,656,180(1) 28.08% Common John O. Anderson PO Box 537 Mountain View, HI 96771 985,711(1) 16.71% Common A. Franklin Adams 10773 S. Wynview Lane South Jordan, UT 84095 156,121(1) 2.65% Common Pioneer Employee Stock Ownership Plan 1206 W. South Jordan Parkway Unit B South Jordan, Utah 84095 1,134,975(2) 19.24% All Directors (3 Persons) and Officers as a Group 4,492,887 76.18%
+Title of Class Name and Address of Beneficial Owner Amount and Nature of Beneficial Owner Percent of Class Common Don J. Colton 112 E. Provence Way Midway, Utah 84049 559,900(1) 10.49% Common Gregg B. Colton 65 South Pfeifferhorn Drive Alpine, Utah 84004 1,674,694(1) 31.34% Common John O. Anderson PO Box 537 Mountain View, HI 96771 985,711(1) 18.46% Common A. Franklin Adams 10773 S. Wynview Lane South Jordan, UT 84095 162,693(1) 3.05% Common Pioneer Employee Stock Ownership Plan 1206 W. South Jordan Parkway Unit B South Jordan, Utah 84095 1,117,089(2) 20.92% All Directors (3 Persons) and Officers as a Group 4,500,087 84.29% of the Pioneer Employee Stock Ownership Plan have the right to vote all the shares of the Plan at any shareholder meeting of the Company.
+The shares listed above under the Pioneer Employee Stock Ownership Plan include shares of the Plan that have not been allocated yet.
+It does not include shares in the Plan that are vested with the employees.

-- (1) Includes currently exercisable options by employees and directors to purchase common stock in the Company as long as the person is serving as a director or employee of the Company. - (2) Persons listed above have their vested shares under the Pioneer Employee Stock Ownership Plan included under their name.
-Don J. Colton and Gregg B. Colton as Trustees of the Pioneer Employee Stock Ownership Plan have the right to vote all the shares of the
+(1) Includes currently exercisable options by employees and directors to purchase common stock in the Company as long as the person is serving as a director or employee of the Company.

+(2) Persons listed above have their vested shares under the Pioneer Employee Stock Ownership Plan included under their name.
+Don J. Colton and Gregg B. Colton as Trustees